Somya Thakur

-Education & Qualification
+Education

-Somya completed her primary and secondary education from Satluj Public School, Panchkula, Haryana. she has done her graduation in computer application and after that post graduation in MBA IT & TELECOM.
-HR from (UIAMS) Panjab University. presently she is working as HR professional with a private company.
+Somya completed her primary and secondary education from Satluj Public School, Panchkula, Haryana.
+She graduated in computer application and has an MBA in IT & Telecoms Human Resources from the University Institute of Applied Management Sciences at Panjab University.

+She works as a human resources professional for a private company.

-Medical History
+Medical history

 She met with an accident when she was 11 days old, she slipped from the hands of caretaker.
-Because of that she got a fracture on right tigh but her bone couldn't fix it at the right place.
-While the doctor tried to fix her bone at the right place, they stretched her leg so hard that it resulted in dislocating her hip. in the coming year during the process of her treatment she fractured her legs 3 more times. in her childhood due to lack of movement her muscle couldn't develop properly as a result she was unable to stand and walk.
+Because of that she got a fracture of her right thigh.
+When medical staff attempted to close the fracture, they dislocating her hip.
+In the following year, during the process of her treatmentm she fractured her legs three more times.
+In childhood, due to impaired movement, her muscles failed to develop properly, leaving her unable to stand and walk.

 Miss Wheelchair World contest

 Thakur represented India in the "Miss Wheelchair World 2022 Contest".